 - Jet lag.
 Most research shows that melatonin can improve certain symptoms of jet lag such as alertness and movement coordination.
 Melatonin also seems to improve, to a lesser extent, other jet lag symptoms such as daytime sleepiness and tiredness.
 But, melatonin might not be effective for shortening the time it takes for people with jet lag to fall asleep.

-- Trouble sleeping (insomnia).
-Melatonin seems to be able to shorten the amount of time it takes to fall asleep, but only by about 12 minutes, according to one research study.
+- Insomnia.
+For primary insomnia (insomnia that is not attributable to a medical or environmental cause), melatonin seems to be able to shorten the amount of time it takes to fall asleep, but only by about 12 minutes, according to one research study.
 Melatonin does not appear to significantly improve “sleep efficiency,” the percentage of time that a person actually spends sleeping during the time set aside for sleeping.
 Some people say melatonin makes them sleep better, even though tests don’t agree.
 There is some evidence that melatonin is more likely to help older people than younger people or children.
 This may be because older people have less melatonin in their bodies to start with.